-3 credits (PREREQUISITE: NONE) This course will survey the general principles and practices of environmental health risk assessment for chemicals in the environment and interactions with other factors continuing to human health risks.
+This course will survey the general principles and practices of environmental health risk assessment for chemicals in the environment and interactions with other factors continuing to human health risks.
 A variety of case studies will be used to demonstrate the basic methods and results of risk assessment, from hazard and dose-response assessment to uncertainty analysis and risk communication.
 (F)

-ENV 235 - Remediation and Restoration 3 credits (PREREQUISITE: NONE)
+ENV 235 - Remediation and Restoration

-Investigates pollution sources, fundamental principles of site assessment, and techniques, processes, and technologies commonly used to remediate and restore sites; covers how to assess the environmental parameters of a given site, develop site remediation plans and review site remediation and restoration case studies.
+Investigates pollution sources, fundamental principles of site assessment, and techniques, processes, and technologies commonly used to remediate and restore sites.
+This course also covers how to assess the environmental parameters of a given site, develop site remediation plans and review site remediation and restoration case studies.
 (Sp)

-ENV 240 - Special Topics in Water Treatment 3 credits (PREREQUISITE: ENV 142)
+ENV 240 - Special Topics in Water Treatment

+3 credits (PREREQUISITE: ENV 142)